nlrichi/SkillsMania/README.md

 3. if there user misses a day e.g. logs in monday and then wednesday there streek will reset to 0
 4. on the dashboard the streak is in the top left after you log in

+**Completion Goals**
+1. On the Dashboard, there is a button labeled Availabe Goals that directs to available goals on the menu.
+2. Here the user is able to choose from 3 predetermined goals and can also choose to either go back to the dashboard or look at current goals.
+3. Once a goal is selected, It is then assigned to the user and the user is redirected to a page that outlines their current goals.
+4. Once a Goal has been selected it cannot be selected again.
+5. Once a Goal has been completed the user is then awarded the corresponding XP(Reward).

 ---------------------------------------